newsuk/times-components/packages/depend/README.md

 ## --fix

-Fixes the packages that are not in-sync
+Fixes the packages according to the computed versions.

 ## --graph, -g ["{filter}"]

-Prints a graphviz compatible output that can be converted to a graphic.
+Prints a [graphviz](https://graphviz.org) compatible output that can be converted to an image.

+## `--list`

+prints all package versions found in the monorepo.

+## '--showRules'

+prints all computed rules.

 ### Examples